Love Is Like a Cocktail: Manga

-Volume list
+Volumes

 Anime

 An anime television series adaptation by studio Creators in Pack was announced on April 29, 2017.
 It aired from October 3 to December 26, 2017, on Tokyo MX and Sun TV networks.
 The chief director for the series is Hisayoshi Hirasawa, while the director is Saori Tachibana.
 Taichi Hatanaka served as the animation producer of the series, while Yuzuko Hanai is the director of photography.
 The opening theme titled "Don't Let Me Down" is performed by Cellchrome.
 Crunchyroll announced that it streamed the series with English subtitles.
 A fourteenth episode was streamed on October 6, 2018.